spmallette/java-dse-driver/manual/graph/README.md

 #### Java 8 Time types

 The _DSE Java driver_ is compatible with Java from version 6.
-The driver is able to automatically determine whether the application it's used with is running on such legacy Java version, and will be able to deserialize objects differently accordingly.
+The driver is able to automatically determine whether the application it's used with is running on such a legacy Java version, and will be able to deserialize objects differently accordingly.

 If using the driver with Java version 8 or higher, `java.time` types will be usable when